-A CONCEITED Fly, who sat upon the shaft of a carriage, thus insulted the mule that drew it: "What a lazy beast you are!" said she; "wont you move your legs a little faster?
-Take care, then, that I do not pinch your skin for you with my pointed sting."-"Thou trifling insect!" said the mule, "whatever thou canst say is beneath my notice.
+A CONCEITED Fly, who sat upon the shaft of a carriage, thus insulted the Mule that drew it : "What a lazy beast "you are!" said she, "Won't you move "your legs a little faster?
+Take care, "then, that I do not pinch your skin "for you with my pointed sting."- "Thou trifling insect!" said the Mule, er theory time I do not things your akin

+" whatever you can say is beneath my notice.
 The person I am afraid of is he who sits upon the box, and checks my speed with the foaming reins.
 Away, then, with your trifling insolence; for I know when to hasten, and when to slacken my pace, without being directed by such an impotent being as you are."